Excel Formula To Calculate Time Worked

 formula to Compute Time Worked in Hours, Minutes, or Seconds in excel

-Excel will again give them in time format.
-So, change that from the Numbers group of the Home tab.
+Excel will give the output in time format.
+Change the format as required from the Numbers group of the Home tab.

 2.3 Time Worked in Seconds

-To calculate the time difference in seconds, you have to multiply the previous result by the total number of seconds in a day.
-That is 86400 (24 hrs * 60 min * 60 sec).
+To calculate the time difference in seconds, multiply the previous result by the total number of seconds in a day.
+That is, 86400 (24 hrs * 60 min * 60 sec).

 =(C5-B5)*24*60*60

-Note this formula will only work if you are calculating the Excel time difference for the same day.
+Note: This formula will only work if you are calculating the Excel time difference for the same day.
 If your time values are from different dates, this formula will return incorrect output.
-Don’t worry about this.
-We will discuss this in a later section.

-3. Calculate Time Worked Using the TEXT Function
+Formula 3 – Calculate Time Worked Using Excel TEXT Function

-Now, if you don’t want to face this hazard and want a simple solution, use the TEXT function.
-Here, you don’t have to worry about changing the format.
+With the TEXT function, you don’t have to worry about changing the format.

 The Generic Formula: